The Georgian Hall

 This was Hetty Clifton’s favourite room at Lytham Hall.
 She spoke of the four windows letting in lots of natural light without the direct sunlight.
 She also referred to the room being blue and how it was her favourite colour.
 This room once housed a half tester bed like the one you can see on display.
 This bed was purchased and donated by the Queendeans Association in 2017 to help with our representation.

-Previously used as a bedroom, Violet had this room turned into her private dining room.
+Once used as a bedroom, Violet transformed this room into her private dining room.
 It is close to the back stairs which lead to the kitchen.

 Violet Clifton was the last person to live here at Lytham Hall.
-Her eldest son inherited after her husbands death in 1928.
+Her eldest son inherited after her husband's death in 1928.
 He squandered the family wealth and spent most of his time in London.
 As Violet grew older, getting about the large Hall grew more difficult for her.
-She made an apartment on this floor, now known as Violet Boudoir.
+She made an apartment on this floor, now known as Violet's Boudoir.
 She would walk across the landing to this room where she would be served breakfast, lunch and dinner, occasionally with a few guests.
-This enabled her to avoid the stairs as well as reduce heating costs.
+This enabled her to avoid the stairs, as well as reduce the heating costs.

 Violet Clifton's Boudoir

 This room was originally the master bedroom of the house.
-Violet Clifton turned it into her personal apartment, even sleeping in the left hand closet, and turning a bedroom across the landing into her private dining room.
+Violet Clifton turned it into her personal apartment, even sleeping in the left hand closet and transforming a bedroom across the landing into her private dining room.

-In John Carr's plan this was the master bedroom of the house, with the bed situated between the pillars which then forms the bed chamber.
-The window you see in the bed chamber will originally been covered over giving the impression of a solid wall.
-There were two matching wig/powder closets, one of which was converted in 1937 to an Art Deco bathroom by Harry American actress wife Lillian Griswold.
+In John Carr's plan this was the master bedroom of the house, with the bed situated between the pillars which then formed the bed chamber.
+The window you see in the bed chamber will originally have been covered over, giving the impression of a solid wall.
+There were two matching wig/powder closets, one of which was converted in 1937 to an Art Deco bathroom by Harry's American actress wife, Lillian Griswold.

-In the 1950s this room was made into Violet's self contained suite.
-With mounting debts, less staff and to cut costs, it was easer and more efficient for Violet to use a small part of the Hall.
+In the 1950s, this room was made into Violet's self contained suite.
+With mounting debts, less staff, and, to cut costs, it was easier and more efficient for Violet to use only a small part of the Hall.